 Diktaion Andron, also known as Dikti Cave, is a massive, impressive cave in the Lassithi prefecture, just under an hour and a half’s drive from Heraklion.
 It is full of stalactites and stalagmites, and has been used as a place of worship since ancient times.
 It is very close to the Lassithi Plateau, which offers superb views over Crete.
-You can read more information here.
+You can read more information here on the Lasithi Plateau.

 Cretan Gorges – Not just the Samaria Gorge

 One of the reasons to visit Crete in October is to hike the Samaria gorge, the largest gorge in Crete.
 There are plenty of other gorges though, so outdoor lovers have plenty of choice!

 Samaria gorge, in the Chania Chania area or prefecture, is the most famous gorge in Crete.
 Even if you are not a regular hiker, it would definitely be an activity to consider.
 If you are reasonably fit, you shouldn’t have an issue – I remember hiking Samaria gorge as a kid, with my parents!
 That said, it is around 16km / 10 miles long, and is one of the longest in Europe.

 Although it’s perfectly possible to visit the Samaria gorge independently, it might be easier to book a guided full day tour from either Chania or Rethymno, especially if you are not keen on organizing the logistics of getting around Crete.